nayeok1/HW4/README.md

             mummerplot --fat --layout --filter -p ${PREFIX} ${PREFIX}.delta \
             -R ${REF} -Q ${QRY} --png

+  Becuase if I upload through my blog and then link it to it, lower down the quality.
+So I upload the png file in this HW4 directory.

 3. Compare your assembly to both the contig assembly and the scaffold assembly from the Drosophila melanogaster on FlyBase using a contiguity plot